MicrosoftDocs/biztalk-docs/biztalk/technical-guides/post-configuration-database-optimizations2.md

 -   Database auto-growth should be set to a fixed number of megabytes instead of to a percentage (specify file growth **In Megabytes**).
 This should be done so that, if auto-growth occurs, it does so in a measured fashion.
 This reduces the likelihood of excessive database growth.
 The growth increment for BizTalk Server databases should generally be no lower than 100 MB.

 ## Pre-size BizTalk Server databases to appropriate size with multiple data files
 When SQL Server increases the size of a file, it must first initialize the new space before it can be used.
 This is a blocking operation that involves filling the new space with empty pages.
-SQL Server 2005 or later running on Windows Server 2003 or later supports “instant file initialization.”
-This can greatly reduce the performance impact of a file growth operation.
-For more information, see [Database File Initialization](https://go.microsoft.com/fwlink/?LinkId=132063) in the SQL Server books online.
-This topic provides steps for enabling instant file initialization.
+SQL Server 2005 or later running on Windows Server 2003 or later supports instant file initialization.
+This capability can greatly reduce the performance impact of a file growth operation.
+For more information, see [Database Instant File Initialization](/sql/relational-databases/databases/database-instant-file-initialization), which provides steps for enabling instant file initialization.

  The following list describes the BizTalk Server database configurations used in our lab tests: